tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 interpreter, and with support in the Cinder JIT.
-To learn more, check out the Static Python team's [paper collaboration with Brown](https://cs.brown.edu/~sk/Publications/Papers/Published/lgmvpk-static-python/), which explains a bit more about the gradual typing bits.
+To learn more, check out the Static Python team's [paper collaboration with Brown](https://cs.brown.edu/~sk/Publications/Papers/Published/lgmvpk-static-python/), which explains a bit more about the gradual typing bits and soundness.

 ```python
 # An example snippet that is allowed by MyPy but not by Static Python because